A dry bag can come in handy when you carry items that need to stay dry no matter what. We tell you what to look for.

 As fly fishermen we know a thing or two about staying dry.
 Hence we compiled this review to give you our recommendations of the best dry bags on the market in 2021.
 Let’s jump right in.

 Of course the term “best” is somewhat personal.
-Spending a lot of time out on the water we have put many dry bags to use and hence feel comfortable giving you our favourites in this review.
+Spending a lot of time out on the water, we have put many dry bags for fishing to use and hence feel comfortable giving you our favourites in this review.

-The Filson Large Dry Bag is one of the toughest dry bags on the market.
+The Filson Large is one of the toughest dry bags for fishing on the market.
 Made from TPU-coated 840D nylon it can stand the test of the roughest conditions.
 The side handle makes it comfortable to grab and carry it no matter how heavy loaded it is.
 The detachable shoulder strap comes in handy when carrying the Filson Large over longer distances.

 You open and close the Filson Large by rolling the top of the bag about three times and then close it with the buckle.
 Comes in green and bright orange.
 If you are looking for something a little smaller, check out the Filson Small Dry with a capacity of 4.5L.